 There are three levels of genetic selection;

-- Provenance level describes where seed is collected from communities of plants of any species that by natural selection have adapted to local conditions which could include low rainfall, front-line coastal exposure, heavy frost, strong wind etc.
+- Provenance level describes where the seed is collected from communities of plants of any species that by natural selection have adapted to local conditions which could include low rainfall, front-line coastal exposure, heavy frost, strong wind etc.

-One of the things that characterises the Leptospermum tested so far is the varying levels of DHA within any wild population of plants in the field.
+One of the things that characterise the Leptospermum tested so far is the varying levels of DHA within any wild population of plants in the field.
 The below graphic shows the difference between the lowest DHA and the highest in those two species of Leptospermum tested.

 (Graphic copyright.
 EB Allender)

 A similar outcome was found in populations of both Leptospermum scoparium and Leptospermum polygalifolium so it may be assumed that this characteristic may also be found in other Leptospermum species.

 In January 2016 a detailed nectar sampling program of Leptospermum scoparium was undertaken in the Grampians region in Western Victoria.
 It was found that the lowest DHA recorded was <1,000 DHA ppm and the highest was >5,000 DHA ppm with a spread of values in between averaging around 2,000 DHA ppm.
 This is consistent with the averages reported from Tasmania and New Zealand.

 Other factors were also considered in the selection process including individual plant form, health, vigour flower size and flower profusion and most importantly total sugar which is an indicator of nectar flow.

 Sampling nectar in the Grampians region in January 2016 (seated front.
 Ted Allender with Simon Williams from the University of the Sunshine Coast .
 Seated rear, Dr Kate Delaporte and Nick Timbs from the University of Adelaide)

 Seed has been collected from the 10% highest yielding individuals.
 This seed has been bulked and is being propagated for plantation applications.

 The author assessing and geo-tagging roadside L. scoparium